Initiatives for Work Style Reform and Work-Life Balance

 - Do not make in-house inquiries after 5:00 p.m.

 - Total lights-out of office

 Along with these basic measures, such as setting times for all lights in the office to be turned off, other measures, such as the introduction of flex-time and work-from-home, that suit the circumstances of each workplace have also been implemented, fostering an awareness and culture of the efficient use of time.
-As a result of these measures, in the five months since they were introduced, overtime hours were reduced by 13.3% compared to the same period last year.
+As a result of these measures, overtime hours were reduced by 10.5% compared to the same period last year.

 Flexible work styles

 Improvement of office productivity

 We are pursuing a range of initiatives to improve office productivity, including raising the quality of meetings, offering study sessions for computer skills, and sharing success stories among departments.
 To raise the quality of meetings, we are scrutinizing content and shortening meeting times, while also working to further improve their effectiveness by posting the Five Commandments of Meetings, which include passing out materials in advance, in the meeting rooms.

 Birth and parenting assistance initiatives